-Speakers designed for cars generally do not come with cabinets, and speakers need enclosures to work.
+Speakers designed for cars generally are not that loud because the listener is very close.
+When they areloud, they emphasize bass.
+They do not come with cabinets, and speakers need enclosures to work.
 You can use any speaker on these amplifiers, as long as the impedience is right (usually 4 or 8 ohms)

 Things also get tricky because car systems never have microphone inputs, meaning you need a mixer , but you can get usb-powered mixers for about $50.